The list of the best Oxford Colleges

 Oxford Colleges Acceptance Rate

 The acceptance rate at Oxford Colleges is quite low, with only about one in four applicants being offered a place.
 According to Oxford’s official Annual Admission Statistical report, in the 2022 academic year, the overall acceptance rate was 13.73%.
-This low acceptance rate is due to the highly competitive nature of Oxford University and the large number of Oxbridge applications it receives from highly qualified students.
-However, the acceptance rate varies by college and course, so it’s important to research the specific programme you are interested in to get a more accurate idea of the chances of acceptance.

 The acceptance rate of Oxford colleges for UK and international students in 2022 is: